 Her long-term research interest is to examine the interactions between science governance and knowledge creation.
 She has a strong international reputation in Science and Technology Studies (STS), with specific training and expertise in social studies of research evaluation.

 Sarah's research has been taken up by a host of international bodies.
 She recurrently acts as expert advisor in European and global science policy initiatives.
-Most recently, she was invited to represent the Netherlands in a high-level UNESCO Expert Group to write a global recommendation on Open Science (2020-2021).
+She represented the Netherlands in a high-level Unesco Expert Group to write a global recommendation on Open Science (2020-2021).
+In 2023, the Dutch Minister of Science and Education appointed her as Member of the Unesco-NL Committee, with science in her portfolio.

-She serves as Board member of the Netherlands Graduate Research School of Science, Technology and Modern Culture (WTMC) and as Council member of the European Association for the Study of Science and Technology (EASST).
-She is a member of multiple scientific advisory boards in Europe, including those of the Austrian Science Fund (FWF), the Institute for Advanced Studies in Vienna, and the Munich Center for Technology in Society (TU Munich).
+Sarah is Council member of the European Association for the Study of Science & Technology (EASST) and Board member of the Netherlands Graduate Research School of Science, Technology and Modern Culture (WTMC).
+She is member of multiple international scientific advisory boards, including those of the UK Reproducibility Network (which she chairs), the Austrian Science Fund (FWF), the Institute for Advanced Studies in Vienna, and the Munich Center for Technology in Society (TU Munich).
+In 2021, she was nominated by the Swiss National Science Foundation and then selected as member of AcademiaNet, an international network of excellent female researchers from all disciplines.

-As of June 2016, she is an elected member of the Young Academy of Europe.
+Sarah was elected as member of the Young Academy of Europe in 2016.

 In 2010, she received her PhD with honors from the University of Groningen, with Douwe Draaisma & Trudy Dehue.